ONE OF THE BEST PHOTOGRAPHERS IN LAS VEGAS

 Moved to Los Angeles

 At age 12 we moved to California.
-Canoga Park, in the San Fernando Valley in NW Los Angeles, was a bit of culture shock for a country boy.
+Canoga Park, in the San Fernando Valley in NW Los Angeles.
+It was a bit of culture shock for a country boy.
+I never did feel I fit in there.

 The Army comes calling

-It was 1966 and the Vietnam war was going strong.
+In 1966 the Vietnam war was going strong.
 I got my draft notice and there were no “bone spurs” for me.
 I had no real plans for my future.
-College was not in my plans.
+At the time, college was not in my plans.

-I sold the Corvette and enlisted in the Army to become a Technical Illustrator. (so the recruiter “promised”) However, Nine months later I was in Vietnam drawing maps from aerial photographs for the artillery and infantry.
+I enlisted in the Army to learn a trade as a Technical Illustrator. (so the recruiter “promised”) However, Nine months later I was in Vietnam drawing maps from aerial photographs for the artillery and infantry.

 It was there, working in a mobile van printing aerial photographs that I got into photography.
-I purchased a Nikkormat FTN at the Post Exchange and I was hooked.
-Many of my photos from that time were lost but you can still see many of them on the website I built after 9-11 for my old company the 569th Engr.
+I purchased a Nikon camera at the Post Exchange and I was hooked.
+Many of my photos are on the website I built after 9-11 for my old company the 569th Engr.
 Co.
 Topo Corps

 AFTER THE ARMY, I Moved to the Beach and STUDIED Commercial PHOTOGRAPHY AND ART AT SANTA MONICA COLLEGE.